-There are several other alternatives to Google AdSense you can deploy on your website, and it is only smart for you to examine the choices available.
+Don’t get me wrong, Google Adsense is awesome, and I use it on a couple of my sites.
+But there are several other Google AdSense alternatives you can deploy on your website, and it is only smart to check out all your options.
 Not just any alternative will do, there are some basic criteria you should consider if you hope to make any worthwhile revenue.
 A few qualities would be:

 - Reputation – Here we are not just talking about scams, but the success others have experienced using the ad network.